Focused Ultrasound Therapy

 - It can be repeated, if necessary.

-A clinical trial for patients who have cancer with metastases to the lymph nodes in the head and neck is underway at the Sunnybrook Health Sciences Center, in Toronto, Canada.
+A clinical trial for patients who have cancer with metastases to the lymph nodes in the head and neck is underway at the Sunnybrook Health Sciences Centre, in Toronto, Canada.
 This study is only open to Canadian residents.

 For a full list of head and neck tumor clinical trials, please see here.